Homemade Gift Idea: Snowman in a Bag

 You can then make a cute little tag explaining that this is a Snowman in a Bag Kit.

-Here’s what the tag says:
+Here’s what the tag could say:

 Snowman Kit: Just add snow!
 Includes a hat, scarf, button eyes, coal mouth, and carrot